Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 Run CMake indicating the path to OCCT sources <i>($CASROOT)</i> and selected build directory.

-It is recommended to use GUI tools provided by CMake: *cmake-gui* on Windows and Mac, *ccmake* or *cmake-gui* on Linux.
+It is recommended to use GUI tools provided by CMake: *cmake-gui* on Windows, Mac and Linux (*ccmake* also can be used on Linux).

 ### Windows: